foundance/foundance-docs/docs/smart-contracts/foundance.sol.md

 After the creation of your DAO you dont need to interact with Foundance.sol contract and choose the direction of your DAO with your members.

-## Parameters you can provide to create your foundance
+## Parameters you can provide to register your foundance

 ### foundanceName (string)